medienreaktor/Medienreaktor.Meilisearch/README.md

 If you want to build your frontend with JavaScript, React or Vue, you can completely ignore above Neos and Fusion integration and use `instant-meilisearch`.

-Please mind these two things:
+Please mind these three things:

 ### 1. Filtering for node context and dimensions